Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian: Results

 The same solution in Ref.~\cite{fuxiang-18prl} also shows that if we need only a partial search by allowing a fraction $\alpha\ll 1$ of mistakes, i.e., allowing $\alpha N$ spins pointing in a wrong direction, then it is sufficient to choose $g\sim 1/(N\alpha)$, i.e., the computation time reduces by a factor $\sim 1/(N \alpha)$, so in our notation

-If we can call $H_I^{\varepsilon}$ as an oracle that returns an eigenvalue of any given Ising spin configuration in one time step, then learning the ground state classically here is equivalent to sorting the array of numbers $\varepsilon_k$, which can be done, either fully or partially but for the same memory restrictions, in $\sim N{\rm log}N$ steps.
+Classically, finding the smaller half of $N/2$ of $\varepsilon_k$ values takes $\sim N$ steps.
 The partial QA solution thus has a better $N$-scaling than both the best available classical algorithm and the complete solution in the adiabatic limit.
 This example supports the speculations that a hybrid approach that involves a moderately fast QA step combined with a subsequent classical relaxation may improve the search for the true ground state.

-\section{Estimates for physical time of computation}
+\subsection{Estimates for physical time of computation}

-The hardware to implement heuristic QA with simple annealing protocols exists \cite{Johnson2011-ek,Dickson2013-lg,Bunyk2014-dn,Rosenberg2017-gw,Weber2017-te,DWave}, but its tests on specific problems gave contradictory results.
+The tests of QA hardware \cite{Johnson2011-ek,Dickson2013-lg,Bunyk2014-dn,Rosenberg2017-gw,Weber2017-te,DWave} on specific problems gave contradictory results.
 There are claims for superior performance of QA in some instances \cite{lidar}, but achieving scalable quantum supremacy \cite{vanilla} using QA is still far from conclusive.

 Let us estimate the performance of our solvable protocol at the current level of technology.
 The coupling energy of a single qubit to the rest of the quantum processor is physically restricted to some value $\epsilon_{\rm max}$.
 For example, for a superconducting qubit, a coupling larger than the superconducting gap may produce unwanted excitations outside the qubit phase space.
 The bandwidth for $H_I$ is then restricted by $\Delta E_I<\epsilon_{\rm max} N$.
 Hence, $\tau_I$ for $N$ qubits is restricted by